jbavari/ionic-socket.io-redis-chat/README.md

 * run `cordova run android`

 ## Interesting tidbits
-After failing miserably at trying to make keys that expire and talking to Michael Gorsuch, I found an easier way to manage that using sorted sets and expire times.
+After failing miserably at trying to make keys that expire, I spoke to Michael Gorsuch and he had found an easier way to manage that using sorted sets and expire times as scores.

 The idea is, you have a sorted set with a key.
 Then you add a score with a JSON encoded string.
 The score itself is the unix timestamp.
 Then, have a timer that passes over and checks for a unix timestamp with some time in the past (2 minutes) and remove using `zremrangebyscore` with 0 to the timestamp - time past.

 ## NOTES

 * All ports / hostnames are hardcoded.
 In later versions these will be put into a configuration file.
-* Removing messages is not shown in the client yet - only removed from redis store.
+* Channels need to be expired - and users then removed from channels as well as messages